 Farming God’s Way has seen spectacular increases in yields.
 Local trials with maize have found that a 6m by 6m plot can produce up to ten times the normal yield if the methods are followed.

-Over 160 have been trained and a further 100 are waiting for their training opportunity.
+Over 400 people have been trained and many others are waiting for their training opportunity.
 More trials of other crops are now planned.
-After that, Quicken, with the support of Graze, will be setting up the Graze School of Farming Excellence along with allotments so that more villagers can benefit from the techniques.
+After that, Quicken, with the support of Graze, will be setting up allotments so that more villagers can benefit from the techniques.

 The implications for the people of Kabubbu are huge.
 Most householders have access to a 6m by 6m plot.
 Greater yields will mean families not only have enough to eat but there’s plenty of produce left over to sell to generate an income.